Optimal control with reset-renewable resources: Introduction.

 Realistic applications usually involve several different criteria for evaluating control strategies and the notion of ``optimality'' becomes more complicated.
 One natural approach is to focus on a single ``primary'' cost to be optimized, while treating all other (``secondary'') costs as constraints.
 A typical application of this type is to find the fastest path to the target subject to constraints on the maximum use of energy along that path.
 Another possible constraint is on the maximum total amount of time that a robot can be visible to an unfriendly observer while moving to a target.
 Kumar and Vladimirsky have recently introduced efficient numerical methods for these and similar constrained-optimal control problems in continuous domains \cite{KumarVlad}.
 We will refer to such problems as ``budget-constrained'' since the original state space will have to be expanded to keep track of the remaining ``resource-budget'' to satisfy the constraint.
 (E.g., two different starting energy-budgets may well result in very different ``constrained time-optimal'' paths, even when the starting physical position is the same.)

-This state space expansion leads to a significantly larger system of augmented DP equations or a higher-dimensional domain in the continuous case.
+This state space expansion leads to a significantly larger system of augmented dynamic programming equations or a higher-dimensional domain in the continuous case.
 Thus, the computational efficiency of numerical methods becomes particularly important.
 In many applications it is natural to assume that the resource budgets are non-renewable and that every change in the system state results in an immediate budget decrease.
-This introduces a natural ``causal ordering'' on the expanded sate space: the knowledge of energy-constrained time-optimal controls for the starting energy-budget $\bb_1$ is very useful in computing such constrained-optimal controls for a higher budget $\bb_2 > \bb_1$.
+This introduces a natural ``causal ordering'' on the expanded state space: the knowledge of energy-constrained time-optimal controls for the starting energy-budget $\bb_1$ can be used in computing such constrained-optimal controls for a higher budget $\bb_2 > \bb_1$.
 The efficiency of methods introduced in \cite{KumarVlad} hinges on this explicit causality.